th-otto/MagicOnLinux/README.md

 - make
 - popd
 - cp -rp AtariX/src/AtariX-MT/AtariX/rootfs-common Atari-rootfs
-- cp -p AtariX/src/AtariX-MT/AtariX/English.lproj/MagicMacX.OS Atari-rootfs/
+- cp -p magiclinux/kernel/HOSTBIOS/MAGICLIN.OS Atari-rootfs/
 - rsync -a AtariX/src/AtariX-MT/AtariX/English.lproj/rootfs/ Atari-rootfs/

 Replace "English" with "de" or "fr" for German or French.

+The MAGICLIN.OS kernel is currently only available in German, but you may compile and link your own.

 You might replace CMAKE_BUILD with "Debug" or omit this parameter.

-Alternatively you can put your Atari root file system (drive C:) and kernel (MagicMacX.OS) anywhere and configure the emulator accordingly.
+Alternatively you can put your Atari root file system (drive C:) and kernel (MAGICLIN.OS) anywhere and configure the emulator accordingly.

 # How To Run